Wervice/zentrox/README.md

 </p>

 ## Features and use-case
-Zentrox helps with controlling and surveilling Linux home servers and computers.
+Zentrox helps with controlling and surveiling Linux home servers and computers.
 It is equipped with tools designed for basic and advanced OS administration, file managing or device-specific network management.

 Its features include:
 - Package installation, removal and updating using `apt`, `dnf` and `pacman`